brianshumate/hashipets/README.md

 Description> Get Consul server peers from HTTP API
 ```

-See the [pet README](https://github.com/knqyf263/pet/blob/master/README.md) for more ways to use it with the snippets!
+See the [pet documentation](https://github.com/knqyf263/pet/blob/master/README.md) for more ways to use it!

 ## Resources